Interwar Period c.1915-c.1940

 The Australian version of the style incorporated terracotta tiled and/or slate roofing with brick walls.
 It is typically identified by the use of low slung gabled roofs facing the street.
 A verandah is usually be found under one of the gables.

 This period also featured styles like Old English/Tudor, Georgian Revival, Spanish Mission and “P&O” or Art Deco.
-Though not as common as the bungalow, there are examples of these designs throughout Strathfield Municipality.
+While not as common as the bungalow, there are examples of these designs throughout Strathfield Municipality.

 The Californian Bungalow became popular in the United States at the turn of 20th Century, especially in the warm climate of California.
 The emphasis was on open planning, simple roof forms and natural finishes.
 This style gained great popularity in Sydney in the 1920s until World War II, due to American cultural influences and similarity in climate to California.
 The Bungalow contained a prominent low pitch gabled and tiled roof.
 The wide eaves and front porch are distinctive trademarks of the style.
 Bungalows are generally single storey with informal lawns and gardens.